antonyh/randonomicon/_posts/2022-05-25-windows-invalid-ssh-key-format.markdown

     Load key "C:\\Users\\randonomicon/.ssh/id_rsa": invalid format
     git@github.com: Permission denied (publickey).

 How do you fix it?
-(I hope to have an answer soon)
+(I hope to have an answer soon, but I ended up switching to Linux for development as the ultimate solution to this problem)